monier-afg/vqlick_assignment/README.md

 ### also source code has been upladed here.

-##  Note: I used Bootstrap 4 for design and the it is responsive (mobile friendly).
+##  Note: I used Bootstrap 4 for design and it is responsive (mobile friendly).